Church's Texas Chicken: Products

 Church's Texas Chicken menu features a variety of fried chicken options alongside classic sides and desserts.
 Their menu also includes chicken tenders and boneless wings.

 Accompanying these main dishes are classic Southern sides such as mashed potatoes with gravy, fried okra, coleslaw, corn on the cob and jalapeño peppers.
 Desserts include honey butter biscuits and apple pie.
 Church's Texas Chicken restaurants offer a seasonal seafood menu, featuring shrimp and crispy fish.

 Since 1952, Church's Texas Chicken restaurants have served beverages supplied by The Coca-Cola Company.
-In 2008, the companies reaffirmed their commitment with the renewal of their existing contract, continuing to provide customers with beloved Coca-Cola beverages.
+In 2008, the companies reaffirmed their commitment with the renewal of their existing contract, continuing to provide customers with Coca-Cola beverages.
 In 2021, Church's Chicken appointed Performance Food Group Company as its exclusive distributor in the United States to 2026.

 Sponsorship and philanthropy

+In 1972, Church's Chicken sponsored The San Antonio Church's Fried Chicken Inc. First International Chess Tournament, with a first prize of $4,000, resulting in the strongest chess tournament in the United States in 50 years.
 From 1979 to 1986, Church's Chicken sponsored the ChessCafe Grand Prix tournaments, under the auspices of the United States Chess Federation.

 Church's Partners Foundation, Inc. is a 501(c)(3) charity that supports the employees of franchisees of Church's Chicken, their families and their communities.
 The foundation awards $1,000 scholarships to American high school students through their Church's Scholars Program and awarded over $227,000 worth of scholarships in the 2018–2019 academic year.

 Church's Chicken has partnered with No Kid Hungry since 2016.